Ph4nt01/CTF-WriteUps/README.md

 ## ✍️ WriteUp Format
-All my writeups are generated via my tool -> [WB-WriteupBuilder](https://github.com/Ph4nt01/WB-WriteupBuilder)
+All my writeups are generated using [WB-WriteupBuilder](https://github.com/Ph4nt01/WB-WriteupBuilder)

 ---